 At the time they were merely students […] passionate about journalism and concerned with its future.
 Now they have over 6,000 users

 The idea for Compass News came as a response to the challenges that journalism currently faces.
 One is financial: with the fall of print media, publications have been forced to find other ways of producing revenue, and, as Matilde explains to me, ads are far from reliable.
 “They’re an awful experience for the reader and ad blocks are just a finger tip away.”

 “We think the solution is a subscription model”, argues Matilde.
 “However, the subscription models currently available are too expensive for the general public, especially young people”.
 It was with this in mind that her and her partners came up with the idea of a bundle subscription that is affordable for students and gives access to a whole range of publications.

 As Matilde’s co-founder Mayank recounted in a talk at Warwick back in March, the tipping point for him were the 2015 general elections.
 Mayank was certain that Miliband would win, so swamped had he been by articles and opinions that told him what he wanted to hear.
 How could he imagine that many thought differently?
 Compass attempts to combat this echo chamber through its ‘Perspectives’ feature, which gives readers a selection of articles demonstrating a range of different opinions on the same topic.

 Facebook is designed to maximise positive engagement, meaning it’ll always show you stuff you’re likely to ‘like’.

-Matilde acknowledges that finding this range can often prove very difficult: “The publishers that we have on board are very much liberal… we do include work from authors who perhaps are not entirely line with the general editorial voice—for example certain authors of the Guardian who aren’t as left-wing.
+Matilde acknowledges that finding this range can often prove difficult: “The publishers that we have on board are very much liberal… we do include work from authors who perhaps are not entirely line with the general editorial voice—for example certain authors of the Guardian who aren’t as left-wing.
 There was a long discussion here in the office on if we wanted to include Breitbart—they sometimes produce interesting political analysis.”